micc83/WpDevTool/WpDevTool/readme.txt

 == To Do ==

-* Put debug bar in a class
-* Add update-count tip to WpDevTool menu button with errors count
-* Make a class of wpdevtool_set_error_display_level
 * Think about moving debug.log creation ( if missing ) to error_handler.php instead of console
 * Add missing help voices and update documentation
-* Italian translation
-* Move screeshoot to plugin folder ( delete from assets )

 == To Be ==

+* Add update-count tip to WpDevTool menu button with errors count
 * List of options
 * List of transients
 * Add some stat to main admin page